canonical/ubuntu-pro-docs/subscription-management.rst

 Renew your subscription
 -----------------------

-Your subscription will be set to automatically renew on its expiry date.
-You can check and update your renewal settings on the Renewal settings menu, for example, if your organisation does not allow auto-renewal.
+Your subscription will automatically renew on its expiry date.
+You can check and update your renewal settings on the *Renewal settings* menu, for example, if your organisation does not allow auto-renewal.

 To renew your subscription after it has expired, log in to the `Ubuntu Pro dashboard <https://ubuntu.com/pro/dashboard>`_ and click *Renew subscription*.
 Alternatively, head to the `online shop <https://ubuntu.com/pro/subscribe>`_ and purchase what you need.